 Friends and Supporters of Wilkes County Schools,

-It is with tremendous pride that I share the 2023-2024 NC School Report Card for Wilkes County Schools.
-In a year that saw our system have its highest graduation rate in a decade, rank 25th out of 115 districts in our state for students attaining grade level proficiency on end of course tests and winning a softball state championship, it is easy to see while I am so proud.
-My hope is that you as a stakeholder in our school system take as much pride in these results as I do.
-Data shared through this report card is evidence that teachers and students in Wilkes County Schools are accomplishing great things on a daily basis.
+I take great pride in sharing with you the 2024-2025 NC School Report Card for Wilkes County Schools.
+In a year that saw our system have its highest graduation rate in over a decade, rank 34th out of 115 districts in our state for students attaining grade level proficiency on end of course tests, having our second straight state championship in softball, our first individual state championship golfer, and a state champion track relay team, it should be easy to see why I am so proud.
+I hope that you, as a stakeholder, take as much pride in these results as I do.
+Students and staff are accomplishing great things in Wilkes County Schools on a daily basis.

-This report card not only reflects how our system has performed in comparison to those across our state, but will also help you to better understand how your child's school compares statewide in multiple measures.
+The purpose of this report card is not only to help you see how our school system has performed in comparison to those across our state, but also to help you better understand how your child's school compares statewide in multiple measures.
 Just as you do with your child's report card, our system utilizes the NC School Report Card to reflect on our strengths, as well as to identify areas for improvement.
-I hope this report card serves as a resource for you to learn more about our school system as well as our individual schools.
+I hope this report card serves as a resource for you to learn more about our school system as well as your child's school.

 In closing, we hope the NC School Report Card is a resource that helps you to better understand your child's school and our district.
 I hope this NC School Report Card helps you to see why I am so proud to serve as Superintendent of this great school system.
 We hope that you take great pride in both your child's school and our district and look forward to working closely with you to make both even greater for our students in the near future.